 Here at Credit Savvy, we get asked a lot of questions and as part of the Common CCR Questions series, we’ll tackle a common question on credit accounts:

 In November 2017, the Australian government announced that it would legislate for Comprehensive Credit Reporting (CCR) to come into effect by 1 July 2018.

 As a Credit Savvy member, you might be looking at your credit report and thinking, “Why aren’t all my credit accounts appearing on my file?”

 There are a few reasons why this might be the case.

 It can take a while for credit accounts to show up on your file

 Your credit account information doesn’t always appear on your credit file instantaneously.
 If you only recently applied and were approved for credit, it may just be a case of waiting for the reporting process to complete.

 Not all financial institutions and credit providers submit data to every credit reporting body (CRB).
 As a result, there may be instances where you know you have an open credit account, but it is not visible in your credit file.

 CCR is rolling out gradually

-The Australian government requires that the major banks have 50% of their CCR data ready for reporting by 1 July, increasing to 100% a year later.
-The major banks have begun rolling out CCR data for unsecured credit accounts such as credit cards and personal loans, with home loans data expecting to roll out within a year’s time.
+The Australian government requires that the major banks have 50% of their CCR data ready for reporting by 1 July 2018, increasing to 100% a year later.
+The major banks have begun rolling out CCR data for unsecured credit accounts such as credit cards and personal loans, with home loans data expecting to roll out in 2019.